JoelNgiamKeeYong/aiap-ta-2024/README.md

 2. [Optional] Manually download and place the dataset file into the `data/` folder.
 The following step does this automatically.
 Link for download: [https://techassessment.blob.core.windows.net/aiap-pys-2/noshow.db](https://techassessment.blob.core.windows.net/aiap-pys-2/noshow.db)

-3. Run the ML pipeline by executing either of the following bash scripts
+3. Run the ML pipeline by executing either of the following bash scripts:

    ```bash
    bash run.sh              # Run the full ML pipeline with all models.